Marketing vs. Sales: What's the Difference?

 Technical skills (CMS, SEO, social media, data analytics, and more)Product knowledge and pitching

-If you’re interested in a career in sales, a degree in communications, business, or finance can provide a strong foundation.
-Similarly, if you’re interested in becoming a sales engineer, a degree in engineering or computer science may help you develop the knowledge you’ll need to sell more complex products.
+If you’re interested in a career in sales, a degree in communications, business, or finance may provide a strong foundation.
+Similarly, if you’re interested in a sales job such as a sales engineer, a degree in engineering or computer science may help you develop the knowledge you’ll need to sell more complex products.

-If you’re looking for a place to start, consider earning the Salesforce Sales Development Representative Professional Certificate, which introduces you to the entry-level work SDRs do in tech.
+Pursuing a career in either marketing or sales could lead to many career opportunities with paths for advancement.
+If you’re looking to start your journey in marketing or sales, consider earning the Salesforce Sales Development Representative Professional Certificate, which introduces you to the entry-level work SDRs do in tech.

-To build a foundation of job-ready skills in marketing, consider a credential from industry leaders Meta or Google in Marketing Analytics or Digital Marketing & E-commerce, all available on Coursera.
+To build a foundation of job-ready marketing skills, consider a Professional Certificate from industry leaders Meta or Google in Marketing Analytics or Digital Marketing & E-commerce, all available on Coursera.

-If you’re not sure whether marketing or sales is the better career path for you, completing a course in both areas can help you determine which might be the best fit.
+If you’re unsure whether marketing or sales is the better career path for you, completing a course in both areas may help you determine the best fit.

 Keep reading